TIBCOSoftware/snappydata/docs/deployment.md

 #Overview
-In this section we discuss the various modes available for collocation of related data and computation.
+In this section, we discuss the various modes available for collocation of related data and computation.

 You can run the SnappyData store in the following modes:

-* [Local Mode](#localmode): Used mainly for development, where the client application, the executors and data store are all running in the same JVM
+* [Local Mode](#localmode): Used mainly for development, where the client application, the executors, and data store are all running in the same JVM

 * [Embedded SnappyData Store Mode](#embeddedmode): The Spark computations and in-memory data store run collocated in the same JVM

-* [Snappy Smart Connector Mode](#connectormode): Allows you to work with the SnappyData store cluster from any compatible Spark distribution
+* [SnappyData Smart Connector Mode](#connectormode): Allows you to work with the SnappyData store cluster from any compatible Spark distribution

 <a id="localmode"></a>
 ##Local Mode

-In this mode, you can execute all the components (client application, executors and data store) locally in the applications JVM.
-It is a simplest way to start testing and using SnappyData, as you do not require a cluster, and the  executor threads are launched locally for processing.
+In this mode, you can execute all the components (client application, executors, and data store) locally in the application's JVM.
+It is the simplest way to start testing and using SnappyData, as you do not require a cluster, and the  executor threads are launched locally for processing.

 **Key Points**